mosaicml/examples/examples/benchmarks/bert/README.md

 Before using the configs in `yamls/finetuning/` when running `sequence_classification.py`, you'll need to fill in:

 - `load_path` (optional) - If you have a checkpoint that you'd like to start from, this is how you set that.
-If you're fine-tuning a Mosaic BERT, this should not be left empty.
+If you're fine-tuning a MosaicBERT, this should not be left empty.
 - `save_folder` - This will determine where model checkpoints are saved.
 Note that it can depend on `run_name`.
 For example, if you set `save_folder` to `s3://mybucket/mydir/{run_name}/ckpt` it will replace `{run_name}` with the value of `run_name`.
 So you should avoid re-using the same run name across multiple training runs.
 - `loggers.wandb` (optional) - If you want to log to W&B, fill in the `project` and `entity` fields, or comment out the `wandb` block if you don't want to use this logger.
 - `algorithms` (optional) - Make sure to include any architecture-modifying algorithms that were applied to your starting checkpoint model before pre-training.
 For instance, if you turned on `gated_linear_units` in pre-training, make sure to do so during fine-tuning too!